vapvarun/wbcom-essential/readme.txt

 Yes, comprehensive documentation is available at https://wbcomdesigns.com/docs/

 == Changelog ==

+= 4.1.0 =
+* Improvement: Updated product button border radius for a more polished UI.
+* Improvement: Added a hookable position for reCAPTCHA to allow flexible placement.
+* Improvement: Updated website and plugin URLs for accuracy and consistency.
+* Fix: Resolved warnings in the slider widget.
+* Fix: Prevented errors caused by invalid or empty data structures to improve stability.

 = 4.0.0 =
 * New: Integrated Wbcom wrapper class and EDD plugin license module.